On the Superlinear Relationship between SGD Noise Covariance and Loss Landscape Curvature: Background and Motivation

 The results reveal a strong structural alignment between the noise covariance and the Hessian.
-As shown in Figure~\ref{fig:CvsH}(b), the real correlation matrix $\mathbf{R}_{\text{real}}$ is sharply concentrated along the diagonal, in contrast to the random baseline $\mathbf{R}_{\text{rand}}$ with significant off-diagonal elements (Figure~\ref{fig:CvsH}(c)).
-We quantify this effect using the mean off-diagonal elements:

-For a heavy-tailed spectrum with $M$ dominant eigenvalues \cite{sagunEigenvaluesHessianDeep2017,sagunEmpiricalAnalysisHessian2018,tang2025investigating}, the Random Matrix Theory predicts a background level of $\mu_{\text{rand}} \approx 0.8/\sqrt{M}$ (see derivation in Appendix~\ref{app:random_baseline}).
-In our case (CNN on CIFAR-10), the ``arrowhead'' structure suggests an effective bandwidth of $M \approx 20$, implying a relatively high theoretical noise floor ($\mu_{\text{rand}} \approx 0.2$).
-However, the observed mean off-diagonal elements $\mu_{\text{real}} \approx 0.066$ is significantly smaller (P-value $p \ll 10^{-50}$, see Appendix~\ref{app:p_value}), which provides statistical evidence that the noise covariance matrix $\mathbf{C}$ is highly aligned with the Hessian $\mathbf{H}$.
+Figure~\ref{fig:CvsH}(b,c) shows that $\mathbf R_{\rm real}$ is far more diagonal than $\mathbf R_{\rm rand}$: $\mu_{\rm rand}\approx0.8/\sqrt{M}\approx0.2$ (for $M \approx 20$ dominant eigenvalues indicated by the effective ``arrowhead'' bandwidth (Figure~\ref{fig:CvsH} (a)), more details in Appendix~\ref{app:random_baseline}), whereas $\mu_{\rm real}\approx0.066$, which provides statistical evidence that the noise covariance matrix $\mathbf{C}$ is highly aligned with the Hessian.